 4

-IQ Score Distribution (Wechsler Scale)
+IQ-Style Score Distribution

 Percentile Interpretation: Percentiles shown are theoretical, derived from the standard normal distribution (μ=100, σ=15) using the cumulative distribution function.